 Part I: Origins (Read Part II here)

 2 ½ years after his death from cancer, Steve Jobs remains an icon of contemporary business and popular culture.
 Co-founder of Apple, he amassed a fortune of mammoth proportions and built the most highly valued corporation in the world.
 Many have credited him with revolutionizing the way we live through his approach to personal computing and consumer electronics.
 Both a drug-using paragon of the counterculture and a hard-driving capitalist often criticized for his personal monetary demands on his own corporate board, Jobs epitomized the “maturation” of the 60’s generation and the culture it spawned.
-Self-aware enough to refer to himself in anatomical terms I won’t repeat, he inspired awe and hero worship in many, and saw himself as morally superior to those around him.
+Self-aware enough to refer to himself in anatomical terms I will not repeat, he inspired awe and hero worship in many, and saw himself as morally superior to those around him.
 He berated and humiliated employees on a regular basis, lied to friends, allies, and business partners, yet could easily be brought to tears by perceived slights and setbacks.

 What are we to make of this powerful, contradictory figure and his influence on our society?
 Walter Isaacson’s thorough biography, Steve Jobs, shows obvious sympathy for his subject, his accomplishments, and his political and cultural prejudices.
 It also does its duty in making clear the major flaws in his character.
 Despite Isaacson’s cloying references to the liberal power elite and swipes at its supposedly ignorant, if not evil, opponents, his biography has the admirable quality of giving its readers the materials with which to draw their own conclusions about Jobs, his legacy, and his origins.